andreaczhang/talks/blogdown-Apr2-2019/MyBlogPost.md

 ## Overwhelmed by academic: where to start with?

 So far so good.
 The academic theme [example](https://academic-demo.netlify.com) however seem overwhelming to a newbie in her career - I don't have so many things to put up!
 Therefore it becomes a must to modify the existing files.
-And to do that, I need to understand the structure of the site.
+I need to understand the structure of the site.

 It is not easy.
 After reading [Danielle Navarro](https://djnavarro.net/post/2018-04-27-starting-blogdown/)'s post, and *bravely* deleted many folders, I have found some general rules.
-Assume your current directory is `bd-demo`.
+Assume your current directory is `bd-demo` (`bd` for blogdown).

-### Homepage
+### 1. Homepage

-Probably this is what we all care the most: what appears on our homepage, and how to control it?
-There are 2 things you can do.
+Probably this is what we all care the most: what appears on our homepage, and how to control it.
+There are 3 things you can do.

-1. the file `config.toml` allows you to control the look, change the title of your homepage, including changing the portrait photo - so it is important obviously.
-It can be difficult to understand everything in the default example, so I changed the things I could understand `baseurl, title, email, address` etc.
+1.  `config.toml` allows you to control the configuration and look.
+You can change the title of your homepage,  changing the portrait photo, configure whether you want to display math formulae etc. It can be challenging to understand everything in the default example, so I changed the things those look obvious: `baseurl, title, email, address` and social media information.
+A very good thing `config.toml` does is the nice documentation, it contains various links that you can check out.

-2. change photo (TODO)
+2. To change photo or `avatar`, it is also explained in the `config.toml` file.
+You save a picture, say `pic.jpg` in the  `static/img/` folder and specify the name in configuration file.

-3. Widgets, controled by corresponding files under `content/home`, allow me to modify what to appear on my homepage in addition to `config.toml`, such as `about.md` that is the first paragarph.
-By selecting `active = true` in the corresponding markdown files, this widget will appear.
+3. Widgets, or the sections displayed in the homepage are controled by corresponding files under `content/home` in addition to  In addition to `config.toml`.
+For example, the content of the first paragraph that appears on my homepage is in `content/home/about.md`.
+By selecting `active = true` in the YAML header in the corresponding markdown files, this widget will appear.

-### Content folder

-As the name suggests, it has the content of my site.
-However I don't need all of them, either because I don't have enough material, or because some are not necessary.
-Therefore in the end I only kept 4 folders:

-1. Home: this should give you info on what **widgets** to appear on your homepage.

-2. Post
+As for my site, I don't need all the default sections.
+What I did was to go to `content/` and delete most of them, until I have 4 folders left, and they will appear on my homepage.

+- home
+- post
-3. project
+- project
-4. publication
+- publication

+You can add as many as you want at a later point.

+### 2. Post

-#### Post: understand the structure
+#### Understand the content folder structure

-The biggest challenge when I opened the folders in the demo folder is **naming** of various files, and it has made the modification very difficult because it's hard to know what you're actually modifying.
+The biggest challenge when I opened the folders in the demo folder is **naming** of various files.
+It has made the modification very difficult because it's hard to know and remember what you're actually modifying.
 Here is an example about what I'm talking about.

-When I look at `content` folder, there are 4 things that seem relevant for posts:
+When I look at `content` folder, there are a few things that seem relevant for posts:

 1. `content/home/posts.md`: since it's under `home/`, it means it's a file to control the widget on the homepage.
 So it doesn't affect your post material.
-2. `content/post/_index.md`: a YAML header. *I don't know why I need it, maybe I dont?*
+2. `content/post/_index.md`: a YAML header.
+I decided to leave it there.
 3. `content/post/post_name.Rmd` or md: the actual post content.
 This is what you need to write!
-4. `content/post/some_folder/gallery/index.md`. *I don't know*.